sensor-dream/APIVOF/guidelines/list-info/x-packs-in-system-fedora-34.md

 <summary>xterm</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Terminal emulator for the X Window System
+Short desc    : Terminal emulator for the X Window System
 URL          : https://invisible-island.net/xterm
-Лицензия     : MIT
+License      : MIT
-Описание     : The xterm program is a terminal emulator for the X Window System.
+Descript     : The xterm program is a terminal emulator for the X Window System.
 It
              : provides DEC VT102 and Tektronix 4014 compatible terminals for
              : programs that can't use the window system directly.
 ```